moonesque/url_crawler/README.md

 # URL Crawler
-This this projects scrapes all URLs from a website.
+This projects crawls all URLs found on a website.